craigsapp/humextra/README.md

 Compiled programs will be stored in the humextra/bin subdirectory.
 To use these programs from any location in the filesystem, you must tell the computer where to search for them.
 This is done in the terminal by adding the bin directory to the $PATH variable.
-Type "echo $PATH" to see what directories are currently being searched for commands.
+Type ```echo $PATH``` to see what directories are currently being searched for commands.
 A lazy way of installing would be to copy the programs in humextra/bin into one of those locations, such as /usr/bin.

 A more proper way would be to update the $PATH environmental variable.
 To do this you will need to know which shell you are using.
-Type "echo
+Type ```echo
-$SHELL" in the terminal to see which one: bash or tcsh are the two main ones.
+$SHELL``` in the terminal to see which one: bash or tcsh are the two main ones.
 If you are using bash, then you can temporarily add humextra/bin to the $PATH with this command:
     PATH=$PATH:/location/of/humextra/bin